 Shifting Usage of Terms

-2. “Aboriginal” is the least contentious and most inclusive general term currently used in Canada.
-In most conversations, it is preferable to “Indian” or “Native.”
+- “Aboriginal,” though for many years the least contentious and most inclusive general term currently used in Canada, has now been supplanted by “Indigenous.”
+In most conversations, “Indigenous” is now the preferred term and certainly preferable to “Indian” or “Native.”
 In many contexts, the use of “Indian,” may be viewed as offensive.

 In common usage and in conversation, however, attention to current practice is an important part of being clearly understood and avoiding misunderstandings.
 Beyond the basics presented here, experience may be the best guide in your use of these terms.
 It is a matter of time and experience to become more comfortable with the usage of these terms and concepts.
 It is important to recognize the potential these words may hold— but it is also important and very possible to understand these terms well enough to feel confident in using them and creating dialogue.
 By understanding how identity is created and defined, one begins to see the implications of these criteria in policy, legislation, and mainstream conceptions, and their impacts on the day-to-day experiences of Aboriginal peoples.